Why Choose a Bachelor’s in Art and Art History?

 4. The University of Findlay

 Students at The University of Findlay have the option of getting a bachelor’s degree in art with a minor in art history.
 The minor requires 15 semester hours taken in art history as well as six semester hours of topics in the History of Art to obtain the degree.

 • Tuition (in-state): $16,000

 5. School of Visual Arts

-The School of Visual Arts offers an undergraduate degree in art history.
-The four-year program has a wide selection of art courses available to students, so they may specialize within the degree.
+The School of Visual Arts offers 11 undergraduate degrees in various art fields.
+The four-year programs have a wide selection of art courses available to students.

 • Enrollment: 3,692